By using this site, you agree to the Privacy Policy and Terms of Use.

 • Salt and freshly ground black pepper, to taste

-• Fresh herbs (rosemary or thyme) for garnish
+• Fresh herbs and 1 lemon for garnish and finishing

 Instructions